In Florida, Nik Wallenda readies for Grand Canyon high-wire act

-SARASOTA, Florida Dressed casually in a T-shirt, calf-length cargo pants and flip-flops, Nik Wallenda looks no different from many of the hundreds of spectators who have turned out in recent days to watch him practice for his next high-wire act.
+SARASOTA, Fla., June 16 Dressed casually in a T-shirt, calf-length cargo pants and flip-flops, Nik Wallenda looks no different from many of the hundreds of spectators who have turned out in recent days to watch him practice for his next high-wire act.

 There are no pretentious airs about him, and no spangled outfits.